 How do I get to my employer?

 Self-Arranged.
-Almost all of you arrive at JFK Airport in New York.
-Go through passport control, collect your luggage, and clear customs.
-They’ll attach the I-94 form to your passport.
-From JFK you can get into the city by bus — it costs about $13 and goes to New York’s Port Authority bus terminal (Port Authority), or by subway — $2 (take the AirTrain — $5 — from the airport to the Howard Beach JFK station, then catch the A train, marked by a blue circle).
+Almost all of you will arrive at New York’s JFK airport.
+You’ll go through passport control, collect your luggage, and pass through customs.
+They’ll attach Form I-94 to your passport.
+From JFK to the city you can take a bus — about $13 — which goes to New York’s Port Authority, or the subway — $2 (from the airport to the Howard Beach JFK subway station you’ll take the AIRTRAIN — $5, then the A train on the blue line).
 A taxi will cost about $40.
-If you arrive in the evening, you can spend the night in one of the hostels.
+If you arrive in the evening, you can spend the night at one of the hostels (dormitories).
 After that, head to the bus or train station.
-It’s best to plan your travel around the US in advance using the sites www.greyhound.com and www.amtrak.com.
+It’s best to plan your travel around the U.S. in advance using the sites www.greyhound.com and www.amtrak.com.

 Where should I keep my money?

 In the bank.
 In my account.
 Nowhere else.
-There are too many cases of theft when money is kept at home.
+Too many thefts happen when cash is kept at home.

-How can I avoid gaining weight while in the USA?
+How can I avoid gaining weight in the US?

-Work a lot, drink less ‘soda’ (that’s what Americans call sweet carbonated drinks like Coke and Pepsi), bike to and from work, don’t overindulge in the free food at work, and don’t be too lazy to cook yourself a proper meal at home sometimes.
+Work a lot, drink less “soda” (that’s what Americans call sweet carbonated drinks like Coke and Pepsi), bike to and from work, don’t overindulge in free food at work, and don’t be too lazy to cook yourself a proper meal at home sometimes.

 What’s the maximum length of stay in the USA?

-The maximum stay in the USA under the program is up to 5 months.
-Of that time, participants may work for no more than 4 months, and the remaining 30 days are meant for travel — the so-called grace period, during which you can’t work.
-Each country has its own official program time window that defines the dates when participants can enter the USA, start and end work.
-So the exact dates depend on the participant’s citizenship and the program year.
+The maximum stay in the U.S. on the program is up to 5 months.
+Of that, you can work for up to 4 months, and the final 30 days are for travel — the so-called grace period, during which you can’t work.
+Each country has its own official program window that determines the dates when participants can enter the U.S. and start and finish work.
+So the exact dates depend on your citizenship and the program year.

-The main rule stays the same: you can work for a maximum of 4 months, after which you can spend up to 30 days in the USA as a tourist.
+The main rule remains the same: you may work for a maximum of 4 months, after which you can spend up to 30 days in the U.S. as a tourist.

 How much do you spend on food per week?

-It really depends on whether you work in food service.
-If you do, you’ll spend next to nothing on food — about $15-20 per week; if not, your food costs can be around $50-60 per week.
+It depends a lot on whether you work in food service.
+If you do, you’ll spend next to nothing on food — about $15–$20 per week; if not, food costs can be around $50–$60 per week.

-In every small town there’s a library with a few internet-connected computers.
-The service is either free or only costs a token amount — like $1 for half an hour.
-There’s also Wi-Fi almost everywhere, so if you bring your laptop you can get online for free, even from your bed.
+Every small town has its own library with several computers connected to the internet.
+The service is either free or costs a nominal fee (about $1 for half an hour).
+There’s Wi‑Fi almost everywhere, so if you bring your laptop you can even get online from your bed for free.

-Feel free to drop by our office — we’ve taken part in exchange programs ourselves many times, so we can share our personal experiences and impressions and help you choose a program and find temporary summer work in the USA and other countries around the world.
+Feel free to stop by our office.
+We’ve taken part in exchange programs ourselves several times, so we can share our personal experiences and impressions, help you choose the right program, and assist with finding temporary summer work in the USA and other countries around the world.